 Probably the only disadvantage to coming in the winter is that all the outdoor cafes (terrazas) are closed.
 This doesn’t mean you won’t be outside exploring the city during most of the day.
 While it’s true that the temperatures can be chill, it doesn’t go below freezing often.

-This is not the best time for visiting Madrid.
+This is not the best time to visit Madrid.
 It is during this period when most visitors come to the city for different reasons.

 The first one is school and work holidays.
 Bear in mind that not only tourists (whether they are backpackers or high budget travellers) choose this time of the year to travel, but you also need to know that Spaniards are also on holidays at that time of the year, especially in August.
 So people from other parts of Spain come to Madrid to visit, and Madrileños go on holiday meaning that many shops, bars and cafés are closed.

-The second one is the nice summertime weather.
+The second one is the heat.
 Madrid’s weather is particularly dry and there won’t be any rainfall except for a couple of summer storms.
 Days are extremely sunny, but also very hot with temperatures often breaking 35ºC (95ºF).
-Actually, it is advisable to avoid being outside at midday and early afternoon.
+Actually, you should avoid being outside at midday and early afternoon.

-If you are still unsure about your trip dates, have a look at the month-by-month events calendar.
-It details annual special events, holidays and insider top picks –those you won’t find on regular tourist guides or at your hotel’s lobby.
+If you are still unsure about your trip dates and when is the best time to visit Madrid, have a look at the month-by-month events calendar.
+It details annual special events, holidays and insider top picks – those you won’t find on regular tourist guides or at your hotel’s lobby.